 Internal validity: In order to minimize the effects on the independent variables that would reflect on the causality, several actions were taken.
 First, this study, with these subjects, is executed only once, some starting with plain spreadsheets and subsequently with the model-driven environment, while others starting with the model-driven environment and then working with the plain spreadsheets, with the goal to reduce learning effects.
 Second, the time to perform the study was reduced as much as possible so that the subjects could remain focused during all the study.
 Third, the instruments used (e.g., spreadsheets and questionnaires) were defined so that we could collect just what was needed.
 Fourth, all the subjects performed the same tasks, so issues from having different groups with distinct treatments do not arise.
+However, the tasks were performed in a random order to avoid learning effects.
 Specifying as much as possible the study, we obtained more control and reduced possible internal validity threats.